-Identify your field productivity zones in EOS Crop Monitoring to distribute seeds across the field rationally.
+Identify your field productivity zones in EOSDA Crop Monitoring to distribute seeds across the field rationally.

 Although rye is less demanding than wheat in terms of fertilization, application of fertilizers leads to increase in its yields.
 Due to the fact that winter rye is mainly grown on light, sod-podzolic soils, it reacts very positively to organic and mineral fertilizers.

 Since winter rye is also less resistant to lodging than wheat, the norms of mineral fertilizers for it are lower.
 Besides, it absorbs nutrients from the soil better than wheat.